-The equity compensation we grant to our executive officers is intended to align their compensation with company performance and the creation of stockholder value.
-Historically, this compensation design has resulted in a strong alignment between our CEO's compensation and our company's recent performance.
-The following tables illustrate the alignment of our CEO's compensation (on a "realizable pay" basis) with our financial performance (based on total stockholder return, or TSR) relative to the Company's current (fiscal 2017) compensation peer group.
-The vertical axis represents the percentile ranking of our TSR and our compensation peer group's TSR over the indicated period.
-The horizontal axis represents the percentile ranking of our CEO's realizable compensation and our compensation peer group's chief executive officers' realizable compensation over the indicated period.
-As demonstrated by these tables, the realizable compensation of our CEO for fiscal 2016 was well aligned with our one-year and three-year TSR, as of June 25, 2016, when compared with our current compensation peer group.
+As outlined in the above CEO realizable pay analysis, the equity compensation we grant to our executive officers aligns their compensation with company performance and the creation of stockholder value.
+In our fiscal 2017, approximately 83% of our CEO's target compensation was delivered through equity awards; as a result, realizable compensation varies meaningfully based on stock price performance.

+CEO pay is also aligned with performance on a relative basis.
+The following tables illustrate the alignment of our CEO's compensation (on a "realizable pay" basis) with our financial performance (based on total stockholder return, or TSR) relative to the Company's current compensation peer group.
+As demonstrated by these tables, the realizable compensation of our CEO for fiscal 2017 was well aligned with our one-year and three-year TSR, as of June 23, 2017, when compared with our current compensation peer group.